 Photo of Martin W. Aron Martin W. Aron

-Martin W. Aron is a Principal and Litigation Manager of the Morristown, New Jersey, office of Jackson Lewis P.C.
-For over 30 years, he has represented employers in all facets of labor and employment matters.
+Martin W. Aron is a principal in the Berkeley Heights, New Jersey, office of Jackson Lewis P.C. where he has served as the litigation manager.
+For more than 35 years, he has represented employers in all facets of labor and employment matters.

-Martin W. Aron is a Principal and Litigation Manager of the Morristown, New Jersey, office of Jackson Lewis P.C.
-For over 30 years, he has represented employers in all facets of labor and employment matters.
+Martin W. Aron is a principal in the Berkeley Heights, New Jersey, office of Jackson Lewis P.C. where he has served as the litigation manager.
+For more than 35 years, he has represented employers in all facets of labor and employment matters.

 Photo of Colin A. Thakkar Colin A. Thakkar